If ever there was a marker of a community, the breadth and volume of Thanet’s LGBTQ+ meet up groups is a good one.

 Margate Queer Writers

-Not a meetup group but a collective of LGBTQI+ writers living in Margate.
+Not a meetup group but a collective of LGBTQ+ writers living in Margate.
 The collective has created projects like Queering the Margate Map, which connected queer experience and stories to locations around Margate.
 Also puts on writing workshops.

 instagram.com/margatequeerwriters/

-Queer Tennis Ramsgate
+Queer Tennis Ramsgate - May be dormant

 Queer Ramsgate meet on Wednesdays, from 7pm at Spencer Square for a bash about with the ball.
 They also put on the less frequent social at Penelope’s wine bar.
 Check Instagram for when the next one is on.
+It currently looks like not much is going on, but tennis is a fair weather sport.

 instagram.com/queerramsgate/